fukuda-s/ngslims/README.md

 1. Confirm installed MySQL.
 1. Confirm installed Nginx or Apache.
 1. Copy 'ngslims' (downloaded) directory to your html document directory (ex. /var/www/html)
 1. Config nginx.
-(You will be able to use 'ngslims/schemes/nginx.conf'.)
+(You will be able to use 'ngslims/schemes/nginx_deault.conf' as /etc/nginx/conf.d/deault.conf.)
 1. Import basic information into ngslims database on MySQL. (ex. mysql -uroot -p ngslims < ngslims/schemes/ngslims.sql)
 1. Access to 'http://localhost/ngslims' with web browser.
 Then you will be able to login with 'admin' user.